Am I Evil?

 There is an organized force in this world that consists of humans who are geared to perpetuate evil continually.
 They use the media and entertainment industries to train and cultivate evildoers by showing violent movies.
 These trainings start early with babies by exposing them to violent or quasi-violent cartoons movies.
 As the babies grow older, the training continues and is reinforced by sports and more violent movies.
 The evil activities learned from the constant bombardment of fighting, killing, and injuring others are most times acted out amongst strangers and individuals that we don’t like.

-Even when there are no means to facilitate movies, the cultivating of evil actions is put forward by gossiping, lying, deceiving and showing jealous tendencies to provoke animosities amongst ourselves.
+Even when there are no means to facilitate movies, the cultivating of evil actions is put forward by gossiping, lying, deceiving and showing envious tendencies to provoke animosities amongst ourselves.
 These actions create cliques, gangs, and racially divided societies – groups who are bent on eliminating the contending group.
 Because these bias thoughts cultivate a sense of fear, the perceived answer to reduce the fear is to fight and destroy the other groups.

 Jesus understood what the demon’s intentions are when they are contending with you, so he cautioned us in Matthew 5:39 when he said “But I say, do not resist an evil person!
 If someone slaps you on the right cheek, offer the other cheek also.”
 If you resist, then you will be doing what they want – a fight.
 By not resisting evil, you have nullified their evil activities.
 When someone criticized or accused us wrongfully, we should not respond likewise with cursing and quarreling.
 As Christians, we must act opposite to an evil person’s action, and that is to show that you are not a fighter; you do not perpetrate violence.